NirantK/nirantk.github.io/docs/writing/posts/reflectedglory.md

 ## In Politics

+!!! quote "Politician's Trick"
-> "People like us ... " - wait, go deeper and think.
+    "People like us ... " - wait, go deeper and think.
 Your mental dialog will begin: "What does he mean by us?
 I am nobody.
 Why does a nobody matter?
 Is he using my emotions as a stepping stone to get where he wants to go?"

 The politician is tricking you into filling in the gaps he left.
 What do you will fill this with?
 What makes best sense for you, from your own identity.